rishiraj824/jackal/_pages/about.md

 ## My Interests and Hobbies

 I love watching TV Series and Movies in my part time.
-The favourite one is too tough to decide as it keeps changing, though I love *Breaking Bad* and *Friends*.
-Recently, I have started following *Westworld* and I love the way Jonathan Nolan has brought the concepts of Artificial Intelligence and Human-Computer Interaction to reality.
-Other than these, I have watched *Daredevils, Suits, Game of Thrones, How I Met Your Mother, Two and a Half Men, Prison Break* and many more which I can't recall as of now.
+The favourite one is too tough to decide as it keeps changing, though I love *Breaking Bad* and *Friends* the most.
+Recently, I have started following *Westworld* and I love the way Jonathan Nolan has brought out the concepts of Artificial Intelligence and Human-Computer Interaction to reality.
+Other than these, I have watched *Daredevils, Suits, Game of Thrones, How I Met Your Mother, Two and a Half Men, Prison Break* and many more which I would love to talk about.

 I like listening to *Electronic Music/Hip-Pop/R&B* and follow the latest and top songs from *Spotify*.
 I am planning to learn a musical